rockycookie/learning-notes/ddia_notes/single_node_index.md

 ## How to write to disk
 Comparing:
+- Sequential writes
-- Appending and segment merging
+    - Appending (sequential writes) and segment merging (write merged to new and delete previous files)
         - Faster
         - Concurrency and crash recovery are much simpler
         - Avoids data file fragmentation (deleting old files)
 - Random writes

 <br/>

-## Hash Table Index
+## Hash Index
 ### Scenario, KV-pair storage: frequent write, small number of (small-sized) keys
 - Examples:
-    - key might be the URL of a cat video, and the value might be the number of times it has been played
+    - key might be the URL of a video, and the value might be the number of times it has been played
         - in this kind of workload, there are a lot of writes, but there are NOT too many distinct keys
 - In-memory hash map, mapped to file-byte-offset
 - New value append to a file on the disk